ez8-co/emock/README_en.md

 - [简体中文](./README.md)

-## What is `emock`?
+## What is EMOCK?

-- `emock` is a generic easy-to-use C++ Mock Framework based on mockcpp.
+- EMOCK is a generic easy-to-use C++ Mock Library based on mockcpp.

-#### Work-in-process features
+- Work-in-process features
   - :cow: reflection-like support: declaration free, support mocking invisible static global function & functions inside dynamic libraries.
   - support mocking functions with `throw` specifications
   - provide best practice of `malloc` mocking

-## Why use `emock`?
+## Why use EMOCK?

 - **[Easy to Use]** only one MACRO, without extra studies.
 - **[No Dependencies]** unless STL and std C libraries.